shopware/docs/guides/plugins/apps/flow-builder/add-custom-flow-triggers-from-app-system.md

 ## Snippet for translation

-You can define snippets to translate your custom trigger to show in the trigger tree and flow list.
-For more information, refer to [Adding snippets](../../plugins/administration/adding-snippets.md) guide.
+You can define snippets to translate your custom trigger to show the trigger tree and flow list.
+Refer to the [Adding snippets](../../plugins/administration/adding-snippets.md) guide for more information.

 Snippet keys should be defined based on your trigger name defined at `<name>` in your `flow.xml`.